Universal moduli spaces of vector bundles and the log-minimal model program on the moduli of curves: Abstract

 \section{Abstract}

-Recent work on the log minimal model program for the moduli space of curves, as well as past results of Caporaso, Pandharipande, and Simpson motivate an investigation of compactifications of the universal moduli space of slope semi-stable vector bundles over moduli spaces of curves arising in the Hassett-Keel program.
-Our main result is the construction of a universal moduli space of slope semi-stable sheaves which compactifies the moduli space of vector bundles over the moduli space of pseudo-stable curves.
+Recent work on the log-minimal model program for the moduli space of curves, as well as past results of Caporaso, Pandharipande, and Simpson motivate an investigation of compactifications of the universal moduli space of slope semi-stable vector bundles over moduli spaces of curves arising in the Hassett--Keel program.
+Our main result is the construction of a compactification of the universal moduli space of vector bundles over several of these moduli spaces, along with a complete description in the case of pseudo-stable curves.